yochaigal/cairn/wip/2e/setting-seeds.md

 #### Draw Terrain

-- Roll **1d6** on the table, then roll an amount of dice equal to that number on the map.
+1. Roll **1d6**, then roll an amount of dice equal to that number on the map.
 Collect any dice that roll off the page and set them aside.
-- Draw long, curvy lines across the page, carving up the map around each die.
+2. Note the face-up result for each die, then use the [Terrain Die Drop Table](#terrain-die-drop-table) to mark the terrain type on the map.
+For example, a die showing a 4 would indicate Tough terrain.
-- Remove each die, noting the face up result according to the [Terrain Die Drop Table](#terrain-die-drop-table) on the map.
-For example, the number 4 would indicate Tough terrain.
+3. Draw long, curvy lines across the page, carving up the map around each die.
-- Roll on the relevant table for each result, writing the terrain type on the map.
+4. Roll on the appropriate table for each result, writing the terrain and landmark results on the map.
   - Replace the die with a triangle, writing the landmark result on the map.
   - Roll any dice that fell off the map page, repeating the last step until none remain.
   - If there are any empty spaces in need of terrain, roll a die anywhere you like and use the face-up result as before.